 Drawbacks of programmatic advertising

-Lack of direct control over placements
+Issues with ad fraud, transparency, and a lack of direct control over placements

 Privacy & data regulation challenges